mahamedm1/devops-learning1/bash-scripting/notes.md

 ## Conditionals

 ### If Statements
-- If statement are use when conditions are involved.
+- If statements are used when conditions are involved.
 They let your script make a decision.
 If a condition is met then you run the code if not then it could cease or run something else.
 - Example:
   **age=$1
   If [ $age -ge 18 ]